seanlaw/seanlaw.github.io/_posts/uncategorized/2015-12-23-fetching-conda-packages-behind-a-firewall.md

 <img class="img-left" align="left" src="{{ site.url }}/images/">
 -->

 One of the most annoying things is not being able to update software if you're behind a network firewall that requires SSL verification.
-You can turn this off in Anaconda via `conda config --set ssl_verify false --system` and for pip via `pip install --index-url=http://pypi.python.org/simple/ <package name>`
+You can turn this off in Anaconda via `conda config --set ssl_verify false --system` and for pip via `pip install --trusted-host pypi.python.org <package name>`